Prostate Cancer: Enlarged Prostate

 - A flow study to measure how slow the urinary stream is compared with normal flow

-- A study to detect how much urine is left in the bladder after urination is done
+- A study to detect how much urine is left in the bladder after urination

 How Is BPH Treated?